The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 We either order takeout from our favorite pizzeria, or I make pizza from scratch.
 Over the years, I’ve been playing around with this Pizza Sauce Recipe, and I finally nailed it!

-This homemade pizza sauce tastes so fresh, has a great texture, and it tastes as if it came from your favorite pizzeria!
+This homemade pizza sauce tastes fresh, has a great texture, and tastes like it came from your favorite pizzeria!
 The secret to my sauce is that I use canned whole tomatoes, and I DON’T cook it!
-I blend it up and ladle it onto my favorite pizza!
+I blend it up and spoon it onto my favorite pizza!

 Folks are LOVING this recipe.
 Here are some comments I have gotten from readers: